John E. Lydon

 Address: 2001 McGill College Avenue, Montreal, H3A1G1

 My main research interest lies in examining social perception in close relationships.
-More specifically, I am is interested in investigating how a perceiver’s motives may shape the perception of a target of interest.
-For instance, how do relationship maintenance motives influence perception of attractive alternatives, who present a threat to one’s romantic relationship?
+More specifically, I am interested in investigating how a perceiver’s motives may shape perceptions of targets of interest.
+For instance, how do relationship maintenance motives influence the perception of attractive alternatives, who present a threat to one’s romantic relationship?

-My overall research interests lie within the area of close relationships.
-More specifically, I am interested in examining intimate relationships from a developmental perspective.
-I am currently investigating what motivates individuals to seek out, maintain, or leave their romantic relationships, and how different bases of motivation may differentially influence relationship processes and well-being.
+My research interests lie in the overlapping area of self-hood and close relationships.
+I have two lines of research I am currently pursuing.
+In one, I am investigating what motivates individuals to seek out, maintain, or leave their romantic relationships, and how different bases of motivation may differentially influence relationship processes and well-being.
+In the other line of research, I am looking at the role of a clear, vs confused, sense of self during relationship formation and development.

 My research focuses on disentangling the process of social support in friendships.
 I am specifically interested in predicting what constitutes effective support between two friends – in other words, the elements that must be present in a supportive interaction to reduce psychological distress.
 In an ongoing observational and longitudinal study, I aim to predict changes in psychological well-being over time, from (1) relational variables (e.g., friendship quality), and (2) explicit and nonverbal behaviors observed during a social support interaction between two friends.